insideout10/wordlift-docs/docs/edit-entity.rst

 |              |Work(i.e. Software).|additionalType.             |                   |
 +--------------+--------------------+----------------------------+-------------------+

-Editing an Event
+Edit an Event
 -------------------------------
 Events, occuring in a specific time are also entities.
 To personalise the *startDate* and *endDate* of an event I can use the **Event duration**box and the calendar control.

 .. image:: /images/wordlift-edit-entity-event.png

-Editing a Place
+Edit a Place
 -------------------------------
 Places are also entities.
 To personalise the *geo coordinates* (longitude and latitude) of a place I can use the **Coordinates** box and either edit the *Latitude* and *Longitude* fields or simply place the pinpoint on the map.